plone/documentation/develop/addons/components/genericsetup.rst

     </configure>

 * You can use a wildcard character for *source* to indicate an upgrade for any previous version.
+  Since Products.GenericSetup 1.7.6 this works fine.
   To run the upgrade step only when upgrading from a specific version, use that version's number.

-* A *sortkey* can be used to indicate the order in which upgrade steps are run.
+* The optional *sortkey* can be used to indicate the order in which upgrade steps are run.

 Add upgrade code
 ----------------